claudy/Highpointers-Konvention-2022/schedule.md

 What: We will be parking at the Meyersdale Area Historical Society (Trail access is behind their building) and heading southwards along the GAP trail.
 The planned hike is to travel 3 miles (one way.
 6 miles total) south to the Keystone viaduct, then returning north to Meyersdale.
 Guests are welcome to join for some or all of this hike!

+Note: This section of the GAP is a very well-maintained trail.
+It is paved, level, and presents a very easy and enjoyable hike.

+For those looking to cover a longer section of the GAP, cycling the trail would be a good idea.
+One option would be hopping onto the GAP in Rockwood, near where our next event \(the Post-Hike Recovery Stop\) will be held.
+The [Rockwood Bike Shop](http://www.rockwoodtrailhouse.com/bike_shop.htm) \(131 Rockdale Rd, Rockwood, PA 15557\) sits directly adjacent to the GAP trail access, and offers bicycle rentals.
+If you choose to use this option, please call the shop ahead of time.  \(We have spoken to the owner and he will be in-and-out some Friday afternoon, but he will definitely be there if anyone is coming to rent.\)

-### **Post-Hike Recovery Stop**
+### 🍺 **Post-Hike Recovery Stop**

 Time: 4 - 6 p.m.

 Location: Trailhead Brewing Company, 402 Main St Suite C, Rockwood, PA 15557

 What: It's a long drive back to Seven Springs after that hike, so let's cut it in half with some refreshments at a local brewery.
 Feel free to stop in and discuss your GAP adventures!
+Please note that the brewery opens at 4pm on Friday, so this may be the one time you don't need to get there early!

 ### 🙋‍♀️🙋‍♂️**Trivia Soiree**